minnojs/minno-quest/src/0.1/sequencer/mixer.md

 #### Debugging
 Conditions are notoriously difficult to get just right.
 If they aren't working as you expected, you might want to see exactly which values you are getting for each of your conditions.
-The mixer provides you with an easy way to do this; just set `DEBUG=true` on your condition, and you will see all the said values being printed into your [console](../basics/javascript.html#errors-and-debugging).
+The mixer provides you with an easy way to do this.
+Just set `DEBUG=true` on your condition, and you will see all the said values being printed into your [console](../basics/javascript.html#errors-and-debugging).

 ```js
 API.addGlobal({